 Despite its lurid sexual content, Game of Thrones earned its loyal fandom from the complexity of the world that George R. R. Martin created.
 Within it, most of the action takes place in Westeros, which in itself is home to seven kingdoms each with its own elaborate political and social histories.
 Much of the plot involves the visible power shifts initiated by the death(s) of significant players and driven by proclaimed alliances and others hidden below the surface.

-In a similar fashion, while many delegates will come to General Conference with a simple goal of serving the church through thoughtful and prayerful debate of the topics before them, much of what they will be caught up in is the result of alliances formed to advance certain predetermined agendas.
-Just as we find in Westeros, some of these agendas and alliances are well-intentioned, and how you feel about a particular agenda likely says something about where you are aligned.
-Each, however, also represents the reality that we don’t function as one body, certainly not when we see the other as enemy.
+Similarly, while many delegates will come to General Conference with a simple goal of serving the church through the thoughtful and prayerful debate of the topics before them, much of what they will be caught up in is the result of alliances formed to advance specific, predetermined agendas.
+Just as we find in Westeros, some of these agendas and alliances are well-intentioned, and how you feel about a particular plan likely says something about where you are aligned.
+Each, however, also represents the reality that we don’t function as one body, certainly not when we see the other as the enemy.

 Grudges held, history